GIScience/gis-training-resource-center/_sources/content/Module_1/en_qgis_start.md

 ## Working with QGIS

 In QGIS, you create projects where you visualise and manipulate geodata.
-There are three main workflows you will use: __Data collection and creation, data processing, and data visualisation__.
-Geodata is loaded into QGIS projects which will represented as layers on a map canvas.
+There are three main workflows you will use: __data collection and creation, data processing, and data visualisation__.
+Geodata is loaded into QGIS projects which will be represented as layers on a map canvas.

 ```{hint}